Home › Service directory › Cardiac/pulmonary rehabilitation service

 AHPs, Consultants, GP staff, GPs, Other NHS services

-- Patients with a chronic lung condition e.g. Chronic Obstructive Pulmonary Disease (COPD), bronchiectasis, pulmonary fibrosis, who are consider themselves functionally disabled by their condition – Medical Research Council (MRC) dyspnoea scale (scale for grading the degree of a patient’s breathlessness) 3 or above.
+- Patients with a chronic lung condition e.g. Chronic Obstructive Pulmonary Disease (COPD), bronchiectasis, pulmonary fibrosis, who are consider themselves functionally disabled by their condition – Medical Research Council (MRC) dyspnoea scale (scale for grading the degree of a patient’s breathlessness) three or above

 - Patients who have been discharged from hospital following an exacerbation of COPD.